Influenza Virus Vaccine, H5N1, Inactivated

 You can still receive a vaccine if you have a minor cold.
 In the case of a more severe illness with a fever or any type of infection, wait until you get better before receiving this vaccine.

-It is not known whether H5N1 influenza virus vaccine will harm an unborn baby.
+It is not known whether Influenza Virus Vaccine, H5N1, Inactivated will harm an unborn baby.
 However, if you are at a high risk for infection with H5N1 influenza during pregnancy, your doctor should determine whether you need this vaccine.

 Do not receive this vaccine without telling your doctor if you are breast-feeding a baby.